Alba Marina

 Alba Marina is a 1988 telenovela produced by Venevisión.
-The telenovela was written by Mariela Romero and stars Karina and Xavier Serbiaas of Proyecto M as the main protagonists.
+The telenovela was written by Mariela Romero and stars Karina and Xavier Serbiá (formerly of Menudo and by then of Proyecto M) as the main protagonists.

 Plot

 Nelson Hurtado and Mercedes have a baby girl whom they name Alba Marina.
 However, Mercedes falls in with another man and leaves alone for Europe leaving her daughter behind.

 Father and daughter will live, separately, the most fascinating adventures until, united by destiny, they find the happiness they had never achieved....